carolinan/fullsiteediting/armando/readme.txt

 The theme has many temporary solutions, such as the archive pagination and manual archive page headings.

 == Changelog ==

+* January 3 2021
+Add editor styles.
+Update responsive footer width and spacing.
+Improve block styles and add the styles to more blocks for ease of use.
+Lighten the silver grey color.
+Reduce the opacity of the box shadow style.
+Add box shadow to meta and comment area.
+Hide single page comment area on the home page.

+Bug fixes:
+Add support for custom units
+Fix default page title width
+Fix typos

 * December 28 2020
 Initial release